maciejmalecki/maciejmalecki.github.io/genai/_posts/2025-09-14-prompts-and-agentic-ai.md

 Now we can really see the power of the prompt library and the ability to put these prompts into separate files.
 I doubt role-playing and other techniques would ever work if all these behaviours were coded directly into the copilot instructions file.
 I would expect chaos and completely erratic behaviour from an agent orchestrated in this way.

-As an added bonus, I have noticed that the AI Agent performs significantly better when I use dedicated prompt templates instead of a single large instructions file.
-Perhaps this is because the Agent is now more focused, or maybe it's because I can apply more of the recommended prompting techniques with this approach.
-Either way, I have a subjective feeling that the Agent makes fewer mistakes and chooses paths much more cleverly.
+As an added bonus, I have noticed that the AI agent performs slightly better when I use dedicated prompt templates instead of a single, large instructions file.
+Perhaps this is because the agent is now more focused, or maybe it's because this approach allows me to apply more of the recommended prompting techniques.
+Either way, I have a subjective feeling that the agent makes fewer mistakes and chooses paths much more cleverly.
+However, this could also be the result of a plugin update that occurred in the meantime, so I need to conduct more experiments in this area.

 ### Summary